arduino-json

 serializeJson(const JsonDocument& doc, std::ostream& output);

-Or deserialize a Json file to an object using one of the overloads of the ‘deserializeJson(…)’ method, which returns a value indicating if the conversion has been done correctly.
+Or deserialize a Json file into an object using one of the overloads of the ‘deserializeJson(…)’ method, which returns a value indicating whether the conversion was successful.

 DeserializationError deserializeJson(JsonDocument& doc, const char* input);